Pathan-khanam/nyb/README.md

 # nyb
-This is my first git repo.
+This is my first git repo
+Author-pathan